midudev/s3-folder-upload/README.md

 - [x] Async upload of files to improve time
 - [x] Detect automatically the content type of (limited support)
 - [x] Return the list of files uploaded with the final URL
-- [ ] Sub folder support.
-- [ ] Better support for parameters with the CLI
+- [x] Better support for parameters with the CLI
 - [ ] Improve content type function in order to get more and better types of files
 - [ ] Avoid to re-upload files if they didn't change
 - [ ] Check if cache is blocking updates of statics on website.
+- [ ] Map uploaded paths to create a default invalidation paths rule in CloudFront.